hopez13/simpleperf/doc/README.md

 For the release build type, Android studio sets android::debuggable="false" in AndroidManifest.xml, disables JNI checks and optimizes C/C++ code.
 However, security restrictions mean that only apps with android::debuggable set to true can be profiled.
-So simpleperf can only profile release build in either of below two situations:
+So simpleperf can only profile a release build under these two circumstances:
 If you are on a rooted device, you can profile any app.

 If you are on Android >= O, we can use [wrap.sh](#https://developer.android.com/ndk/guides/wrap-script.html)